Get Involved

 The Shasta Suicide Prevention Collaborative is a group of community members focused on expanding suicide prevention efforts and resources.
 The Collaborative works to support people experiencing suicidal thoughts, those who have attempted and people who have lost someone to suicide.
 The Collaborative meets bi-monthly to discuss current projects and activities.
 This is an open meeting and all are welcome to attend.

-When: The Collaborative meets bi-monthly on the second Tuesday of the month from 2:30 p.m. – 4 p.m. unless otherwise specified.
-Upcoming meeting dates include: March 12, May 14, July 19, September 10, and November 12, 2024.
+When: The Collaborative meets bi-monthly on the second Tuesday of every odd-numbered month from 2:30 p.m. – 4 p.m. unless otherwise specified.
+Upcoming meeting dates include: January 13, March 10, May 12, July 14, September 8, and November 10, 2026.

 Where: Meeting locations vary.
 Contact the Shasta Suicide Prevention Collaborative for location details.